-Kimberly Tetz Murder: Where is Edward Tetz Now?
+Kimberly Tetz Murder: What Happened to Edward Tetz?

 Investigation Discovery’s ‘Deadly Affairs: Betrayed By Love: Danger Is a Bored Spouse’ chronicles the brutal February 1997 murder of 29-year-old Kimberley Tetz in Cumberland County, New Jersey.
 In other words, it delves deep into not just what transpired but also the ensuing police probes to help viewers understand how the matter really came to a close.
-So now, if you are interested to know the same, along with the identity as well as the current whereabouts of the perpetrator, here’s what we know.
+So now, if you are interested in knowing the same, along with the identity and the current whereabouts of the perpetrator, here’s what we know.

 How Did Kimberly Tetz Die?